wbamberg/idl-reference/docs/nsIDOMEventTarget.md

 Called after the bubble phase of the system event group.
 The default handling of the event should happen here.
-@param aVisitor the visitor object which is used during post handling.

 @see EventDispatcher.h for documentation about aVisitor.
 @note Only EventDispatcher should call this method.